 This course is designed to familiarize the student with the characteristics of an operating system.
-The student will study use of the console, work station, utilities, and installation of a computer system.
-Practical applications problems will be performed on the IBM 5/34.
+The student will study use of the console, work station, source entry and data file utilities for entry and update, and installation of a computer system.
+Practical application problems will be performed on the IBM 5/34.
 Prerequisite: EDP 0101 or equivalent.